concinim/wh-acd/index.md

 ### Negation
 {: #negation}

 Identifies spans of text with an implied negative meaning.
-For example: _There are no signs of ulceration in the stomach lining._
+For example: _There were no signs of ulceration._

 For more information, see [Negation](wh-acd?topic=wh-acd-negation_detection#negation_detection).